Vasudevan-Ss/amaazon-clone/README.md

 # amazon-clone
-amazoon clone using html css5 and bootstrap
+amazon clone using html css5 and bootstrap